How to get to the houseboats in Utrecht

 Thanks for the clarification larotule, apologies for the delayed response, life has been somewhat manic since i returned from my trip.
 I shall try to visit Utrecht on my next trip hopefully. :-)

-_________________ Mr Otto :-)
+Mr Otto :-)

 Re: How to get to the houseboats in Utrecht